Interstate Commerce Commission Reports

 The important valuation orders for historians are No.1 for maps, No. 2 for physical property, No.3 for improvements to physical property, No. 8 for equipment and rolling stock, and No. 20 for corporate histories.

-Items of interest from the reports, concerning Utah railroads
+(from the ICC reports, concerning Utah railroads)

-Check 81 Utah 286 for LA&SL vs. Public Utilities Commission, Faust station closing, the "St. John Station Case". (see also Utah Public Service Commission files, Box B62T1, 9/14/1987)
+Check 81 Utah 286 for LA&SL vs. Public Utilities Commission, Faust station closing, the "St. John Station Case".
+(See also: Utah Public Service Commission files, Box B62T1, 9/14/1987)

 US vs. D&RGW RR Co. et. al. in 16F (2nd) 374-Eighth Circuit Court for when the government tried to take back the land under the Castle Valley Branch in 1924 on grounds of non-use.